John Estrada

-John Anthony Siason Estrada (born June 13, 1973) is a Filipino film and TV actor who has starred in a number of roles as a leading man, comedian and villain.
-He is a contract actor of ABS-CBN, where he remained there from 1990 to 2018 and returned on 2021, after which he transferred to GMA Network from 2018 to 2021.
-He also did a sitcom on TV5 called Everybody Hapi.
+John Anthony Siason Estrada (born June 13, 1973), known professionally as John Estrada, is a Filipino actor, TV host, model and filmmaker who has starred in a number of roles as a leading man, comedian and antagonist.
+He was a contract actor with ABS-CBN from 1990 to 2018, with GMA Network from 2018 to 2021, and then with ABS-CBN again in 2021.
+He also did a sitcom with TV5 called Everybody Hapi.
+Estrada is known for presenting two noontime shows for ABS-CBN, MTB and Happy Yipee Yehey!.
+Presently, he portrays the antagonistic PCpl.
+Rigor Dimaguiba in Batang Quiapo.

 Early life

-John Anthony Siason Estrada was born in 1973 in Quezon City, Philippines, and grew up with his family at Zamboanga City, Zamboanga del Sur where his father (Vicente Estrada) was a Municipal Councilor and his mother (Lilia Siason-Estrada) a public school teacher.
+John Anthony Siason Estrada was born on June 13, 1973, in Quezon City, Philippines, and grew up with his family at Isabela, Basilan where his father (Vicente Estrada) was a Municipal Councilor and his mother (Lilia Siason) a public school teacher.
 At an early age, he was regularly cast in a variety of school plays and presentations, usually taking on the lead roles.

 Early career

-He first made his foray in show business as a model having won Bodyshots Model Search, a competition sponsored by the Fashion Designers Association of the Philippines (FDAP) early into his college years from nearby Zamboanga City to Metro Manila.
-However, his name gained publicity when he married actress Janice de Belen who bore him 4 children: Inah (b.
+He first made his foray in show business as a model, having won Bodyshots Model Search, a competition sponsored by the Fashion Designers Association of the Philippines (FDAP) from nearby Zamboanga City up until his early college years when he moved to Metro Manila at age 16.
+He studied mass communications for two years at University of the Philippines Diliman but eventually dropped to pursue a career in acting.
+His name gained further publicity when he married former child actress Janice de Belen who bore him 4 children: Inah (b.
 1992), Moira (b.
 1993), Kaila (b.
 1996), and Yuan (b.
 1998).

-Estrada became part of the ABS-CBN sitcom "Palibhasa Lalake" in 1990 and played minor roles in some films produced by Regal Films and Star Cinema.
-Soon after he shifted from acting to TV hosting via 'Sang Linggo nAPO Sila (1995-1998).
+Estrada became part of the ABS-CBN sitcom Palibhasa Lalake in 1990 and played minor roles in some films produced by Regal Films and Star Cinema.
+Soon after he shifted from acting to TV hosting via 'Sang Linggo nAPO Sila (1995–1998).
 His biggest break in showbiz came in 1998 when he headlined the controversial ABS-CBN noontime show Magandang Tanghali Bayan (MTB) with Randy Santiago and Willie Revillame.
-His hosting job also cost him his marriage with Janice when he was linked to his "Magandang Tanghali Bayan" co-host Vanessa del Bianco.
+His hosting job also cost him his marriage with Janice when he was linked to his Magandang Tanghali Bayan co-host Vanessa del Bianco.
 Janice and Estrada legally separated in 2001.
 The marriage was officially annulled in 2004.